andreian02/date-selection-app/README.md

 9.Able to pass calendar results into cards...decide what to show in cards. - add  得令,得地,身旺  - DONE!
 10.Implement radialchart to analyze all five element of the day - Added basic chart template - DONE!
 11.Added Error page handler - DONE!
+12.Installed Google Analytics and added it to project - DONE!
+13.Add default catches if no input is made.  - DONE!
+14.Add a liner to show total listing results.
+Added Summary tab - DONE!

 ## Resource